christopherobin/mage/lib/state/Readme.md

 Emits an event to the given actorId's client.

 * actorId: The actorId to emit to.
-If null, the event will be broadcasted.
 * path: The event name (or dot separated path).
 * data: Any data you want to send with this event.
 * language: A language code that may be given if the data is bound to a single language only.
+* isJson: If the data is a pre-serialized JSON string, pass `true`.

+### state.broadcast(string path, data, boolean isJson)

+Broadcast an event to all the actors.

+* path: The event name (or dot separated path).
+* data: Any data you want to send with this event.
 * isJson: If the data is a pre-serialized JSON string, pass `true`.

 ### state.emitToActors(array actorIds, string path, data, string language, boolean isJson)